CesiumGS/3d-tiles/Styling/README.md

 ${feature.feature} === `building`
 ```

-Variables can also be substituted inside strings defined with back-ticks, for example:
+Variables can also be substituted inside strings defined with backticks, for example:
 ```json
 {
     "order" : 1,